 Photo Credit: Tony Shelfo

-Our physical center near Julian, CA is home to several packs of gray wolves, including an impressive pack of Rocky Mountain gray wolves as well as multiple packs of Mexican gray wolves.
+Our physical center near Julian, CA is home to several packs of gray wolves, including a pack of North American gray wolves as well as multiple packs of Mexican gray wolves.
 Some of our wolf packs are featured in our educational programs.
 Seeing our resident wolves helps people form a bridge of understanding and heightens interest in conserving wolves in the wild.
 Meet some of our residents wolves here.
 We strive to provide the best, most natural environment for all wolves living at the California Wolf Center.

 We offer a variety of programs to choose from, including public tours, private tours, school and youth programs, off-site presentations, special events, and more.
 Reservations are required for all programs.
 Please explore these pages to learn about all the different ways you can come see our wolves.